 Our product sales to government-owned or government-funded customers in certain European countries, including Greece, are subject to payment terms that are statutorily determined.
 Because these customers are government-owned or government-funded, we may be impacted by declines in sovereign credit ratings or sovereign defaults in these countries.
 In July 2011, we received non-interest bearing bonds issued by the Greek government that mature in 2012 and 2013 for payment on receivables from 2008 and 2009 as part of the Greek government's plan for its repayment of its debt to international pharmaceutical companies.
-The bonds were sold in July 2011.
+We sold the bonds in July 2011.

-For non-interest bearing receivables with an estimated payment beyond one year, we discount the accounts receivable to present value, with a corresponding adjustment to revenue.
+For non-interest bearing receivables with an estimated payment beyond one year, we discount the accounts receivable to present value at the date of sale, with a corresponding adjustment to revenue.
+Subsequent adjustments for further declines in credit rating are recorded as bad debt expense as a component of selling, general and administrative expense.